Freiberger97/LLM-based-privacy-policy-ethics-assessment/README.md

 "4" contains all prompt variations regarding the user interests the model should consider:

-    0.txt assumes users to be mainly interested in .
-Explanation:
+    0.txt assumes users to be mainly interested in the trustworthiness of the privacy standards established in the privacy policy.
+Explanation: Different users may have quite different interests.
+Trustworthiness provides an umbrella term that captures a few different aspects that are perceived as relevant and it is deeply embedded in ethics.
-    1.txt assumes users to be mainly interested in .
-Explanation:
+    1.txt assumes users to be mainly interested in the fairness of the privacy standards established in the privacy policy.
+Explanation: Fairness is a concept which is deeply related to ethics and should be considered in an assessment as it is relevant, particularly to marginalized user groups.
-    2.txt assumes users to be mainly interested in .
-Explanation:
+    2.txt assumes users to be mainly interested in the morality of the privacy standards established in the privacy policy.
+Explanation: We wanted to include a broader framing of user interests with morality to gain insight into what an LLM focuses on given such a broad concept.
-    3.txt assumes users to be mainly interested in .
-Explanation:
+    3.txt assumes users to be mainly interested in minimizing risks exposure from the privacy standards established in the privacy policy.
+Explanation: Risk and vulnerabilities are a focus of the fair balancing aimed at by the GDPR.
+It captures a baseline to argue on when assessing ethics and is certainly relevant to users.
-    4.txt assumes users to be mainly interested in .
-Explanation:
+    4.txt assumes users to be mainly interested in the general societal good and how that is captured in the privacy standards established in the privacy policy.
+Explanation: This variation tries to represent an altruistic perspective some users may have.
+It is more holistic and optimizes for society instead of the individual.
-    5.txt assumes users to be mainly interested in .
-Explanation:
+    5.txt assumes users to be mainly interested in accountability mechanisms established in the privacy policy.
+Explanation: Accountability mechanisms are important to users as they ensure the integrity and compliance with privacy standards established in a policy.
+It offers a relevant perspective when assessing ethics.
-    6.txt assumes users to be mainly interested in .
-Explanation:
+    6.txt assumes users to be mainly interested in ethical data use.
+Explanation: We include a broader framing of user interests with data ethics to gain insight into what an LLM focuses on given such a broad concept.
-    7.txt assumes users to be mainly interested in .
-Explanation:
+    7.txt assumes unknown user interests.
+Explanation: We want to find out what the LLM bases its assessment on if no user interests are known.
+This gives insight into the representations present in the model.
-    8.txt assumes users to be mainly interested in .
-Explanation:
+    8.txt assumes the interests of an average user.
+Explanation: We want to find out what the LLM identifies as average user interests and what it deems relevant for ethics assessment based on that.
+This gives insight into the representations present in the model.

 "baseline.txt" contains the baseline prompt without variations.